wpendl99/.github/profile/javascript/functions/functions.md

 📖 **Suggested reading**: [MDN Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)

-Functions are a common construct in any programming language.
-Functions act as small program that modularize some specific operation.
-This allows for the function to be invoked from multiple places and called recursively.
 In JavaScript functions are first class objects.
 That means that they can be assigned a name, passed as a parameter, returned as a result, and referenced from an object or array just like any other variable.

 The basic syntax of a function begins with the `function` keyword followed by zero or more parameters and a body that may contain zero or more return statements.
+The return statement my return a single value.
 Note that there are no type declarations, as the type is always inferred by the assignment of the value to the parameter.

 ```js
 function hello(who) {